Oliver Postgate: Death

 Postgate died at a nursing home in Broadstairs, near his home on the Kent coast, on 8 December 2008, aged 83.

 After his death there was huge recognition of his influence and effect on British culture, and affection for the role his work had played in many people's lives.
 His work was widely discussed in the UK media and many tributes were paid to him and his work across the internet.
-Charlie Brooker dedicated a portion of his Screenwipe show to Oliver Postgate, and the way he influenced Brooker's own childhood, in an episode that was broadcast the day after Postgate's death.
+Charlie Brooker dedicated a portion of his Screenwipe show to Postgate, and his influence on Brooker's own childhood, in an episode that was broadcast the day after Postgate's death.